+Overwhelmed and overloaded

-1 and over-analysing, sensory overload from environmental stimuli, and participants "masking" 2 their neurodivergence.
-For example, Adam highlighted the sensory overload of travelling to 3 competitive events, especially internationally: 4 An airport is full of people, it's loud, there's bright lights.
-Like these are all things that 5 can cause like pretty big difficulties, especially for autistic people.
-And so, like before 6 you've even started competing, just getting there is exhausting because you're trying 7 to stop all of these things from overwhelming you.
-(Adam) 8 Here, Adam highlights how these additional challenges can negatively impact his 9 performance.
-Reinforcing the idea of experiencing additional challenges at competition, 10 Oliver discussed the overwhelm of self-expectation: "I'll want to perform, and I'll want to hit 11 a certain time and I'll be doing a million calculations in my head as to what I consider 12 successful".
-This idea of judging the outcome of an event was further explained by Emma: 13 If you've performed well, you think one thing, and then if you've not performed well, 14 you think one thing.
-So in our brains - or my brain - it gets very busy disregarding 15 the outcome. [] You get stuck in this loop of like, "Oh, why didn't I compete as well 16 as I could have done?"
-Or if they've managed to compete well, they're like, "Oh, 17 what's everyone going to think like next time?
-There's going to be so much pressure."
-18 [] The win provides like a high and then a low. [] It's all a bit of a tangle.
-(Emma) 19 This quote emphasises the overthinking and self-imposed pressure experienced by 20 participants in competition settings.
-Extending this point, Oliver also discussed overthinking 21 as an additional challenge to navigate: 22 I describe my brain as a 5-lane motorway and every lane is full with cars.
-Every car is 23 nose to tail, and every car is moving at 100 mile an hour.
-I jump around all over the 24 place between lanes and find it very, very hard to focus on one car or one lane at any 25 time.
-It doesn't take a huge amount - whether it be pressure, whether it be negative
+This theme reflects the ways in which elite sporting environments left participants feeling overwhelmed.
+This was often the result of overly high self-expectation, overthinking and over-analysing, sensory overload from environmental stimuli, and participants 'masking' their neurodivergence.
+For example, Adam highlighted the sensory overload of travelling to competitive events, especially internationally: An airport is full of people, it's loud, there's bright lights.
+Like these are all things that can cause like pretty big difficulties, especially for autistic people.
+And so, like before you've even started competing, just getting there is exhausting because you're trying to stop all of these things from overwhelming you.
+(Adam)

+Here, Adam highlights how these additional challenges can negatively impact his performance.
+Reinforcing the idea of experiencing additional challenges at competition, Oliver discussed the overwhelm of self-expectation: 'I'll want to perform, and I'll want to hit a certain time and I'll be doing a million calculations in my head as to what I consider successful'.
+This idea of judging the outcome of an event was further explained by Emma:

+If you've performed well, you think one thing, and then if you've not performed well, you think one thing.
+So in our brains - or my brain - it gets very busy disregarding the outcome. [...]
+You get stuck in this loop of like, 'Oh, why didn't I compete as well as I could have done?'
+Or if they've managed to compete well, they're like, 'Oh, what's everyone going to think like next time?
+There's going to be so much pressure'. [...]
+The win provides like a high and then a low. [...]
+It's all a bit of a tangle.
+(Emma)

+This quote emphasises the overthinking and self-imposed pressure experienced by participants in competition settings.
+Extending this point, Oliver also discussed overthinking as an additional challenge to navigate:

+I describe my brain as a 5-lane motorway and every lane is full with cars.
+Every car is nose to tail, and every car is moving at 100 mile an hour.
+I jump around all over the place between lanes and find it very, very hard to focus on one car or one lane at any time.
+It doesn't take a huge amount - whether it be pressure, whether it be negative thoughts, whether it be self-expectation, whatever - because there's so many thoughts it just becomes overwhelming. [...] a couple of negatives can become 100 negatives very, very quickly. [...]
+My head was doing 1,000,000 miles an hour and it was kind of carnage inside (Oliver)